MVakharia/InSight-InMind-Labs/intrinsic_vs_extrinsic_rewards.md

 The positives of exploring a domain are more than just the intrinsic rewards.
 Exploring it can be healing and restorative.

-We can't quantify Self-improvement with a number because we’re not computers.
+We can't quantify self-improvement with a number because we’re not computers.

 Intrinsic rewards require interpretation because they’re invisible and subtle.
 They don’t announce themselves; you have to notice them.